 Pre-conference workshops are an additional fee of $125 for one or $200 for both morning and afternoon sessions.
-You do not need to be registered for the conference to attend the workshops and can stay for the Wine Tourism Expo & Opening Night Reception on Tuesday evening regardless.
+You do not need to be registered for the conference to attend the workshops and can stay for the Wine Tourism Expo & Opening Night Reception on Monday evening regardless.

-If you have not yet registered for the conference, you can register for these workshops on the main WTC16 Registration form.
-If you have already registered for the Wine Tourism Conference or wish to register just for the workshops, you can do that via our WTC Workshops Registration form.
+If you have not yet registered for the conference, you can register for these workshops on the main WMTC17 Registration form.
+If you have already registered for the Wine Tourism Conference or wish to register just for the workshops, you can do that via our WMTC Workshops Registration form.
 For information on the workshop speakers, please see the presenter names below and their bios on our Speakers page.

-Morning Workshop (8:30 – 11:30 AM)
+Morning Workshops (8:30 – 11:30 AM): Choose One

 Afternoon Workshop Options (1:00 – 4:00 PM): Choose One

 Attendees will learn best practices for leveraging an ideal blend of technology and processes to convert first-time visitors into loyal customers and club members.
 A “tasting room management checklist” will be provided with five improvements that can be implemented the very next day.
 The workshop will be led by Sandra Hess, the founder of DTC Wine Workshops, which supports wineries of all sizes in the areas of e-commerce, CRM, DTC Strategic Planning, and Training Services.